Ajarmar/zeroprac/README.md

 You will need a Rockman Zero 2 ROM and [ARMIPS](https://github.com/Kingcom/armips/releases/tag/v0.10.0).
 The following instructions are for Windows, but I think ARMIPS will work on other operating systems as well - although you will have to [build it from source](https://github.com/Kingcom/armips#22-building-from-source).

 1. Clone or download this repository.
 For easier assembling, put the zeroprac folder in the folder where you have ARMIPS.
 2. Put your Rockman Zero 2 ROM in the Z2 folder.
+The ROM must be named "Rockman Zero 2 (Japan).gba".
 3. Open a cmd window in the folder where you have ARMIPS.
 (Shift + Right click in the folder -> "Open command window here")
 4. Assemble with the following command: